 Say what?
 In addition to being slightly sickening for most right-thinking, monogamously-minded individuals, this scenario is also highly improbable.
 If one discovers that they are, in fact, cheating on their spouse… with their spouse, I think it’s safe to assume that most sane individuals would be mildly nonplussed at the very least, not bemused.
-The only less thrilling dating scenario is the one sketched out in The Crying Game, which, to the best of my knowledge, has not been immortalized in song – aside from perhaps Funky Cold Medina.
-But I digress.
 Every time I hear this song, I die inside a little.

 Infidelity as a social phenomena no doubt dates back almost as far as the concept of monogamy itself.
 It’s almost as ancient as subject matter for songwriters, particularly in country music and R&B. Some singers are the victims: Patsy Cline made her bones singing about loss and rejection, Hank Williams bemoaned his ex-wife’s “Cheatin’ Heart“, RB Graves told his secretary to “Take a Letter, Maria,” and Dolly Parton very civilly pleaded with Jolene not to take her man “just because you can.”
 (Which seems like a reasonable request, to me.
 It also seems like a pretty shitty thing to steal someone’s spouse just for kicks, but whatever.)
 Others are the villains: Rihanna lamented that she was “Unfaithful” and Amy Winehouse pointed out to her man that “You Know I’m No Good,” while men like Usher often “confess” to infidelity and sometimes a whole host of other things that should never be let out of the closet (R Kelly, I’m looking at you, bro).
 A select few even do both: in “Creep“, the lovely ladies of TLC decide to take revenge on their two-timing man by stepping out on him, but because they’re classy broads, they “keep it on the down low.”